Last updated on June 17, 2025

 One last reminder: Get.
 Our.
 MTGA.
 Assistant.
 Arena Tutor.
 It's free and you have nothing to lose.

-Thanks for reading, and we hope to see you back on the next article!
+Thank you for reading, and we hope to see you in the next article!

 Follow Draftsim for awesome articles and set updates: